Olabayoji/Weather-Forecast/README.md

 - How to build custom component
 - How to navigate using React Router
 - Performance optimization using lazy loading
+- How to use Google autocomplete to get user address

 ### Continued Development